jsonify/rental-car-pricer/README.md

 # Costco Travel Car Rental Price Tracker 🚗

-An automated tool that tracks rental car prices on Costco Travel, featuring email notifications, price history tracking, and focus category monitoring.
-Built with Python and Selenium, this tool helps you monitor price changes and find the best deals for your preferred vehicle type.
+An automated tool that tracks rental car prices on Costco Travel, featuring email notifications, focus category tracking, and support for multiple bookings.
+Built with Python and Selenium, this tool helps you monitor price changes and find the best deals for your preferred vehicle types across multiple rentals.

 ## Features ✨

 - 🤖 Automated price checking using Selenium WebDriver
-- 📧 Email notifications with price updates
+- 📧 Consolidated email notifications for all tracked bookings
+- 🎯 Focus category tracking for each booking
+- 💰 Cheaper alternatives suggestions per booking
 - 📊 Price history tracking with JSON storage
-- 🎯 Focus category tracking for your preferred vehicle type
-- 💰 Cheaper alternatives suggestions
-- 🔄 Price change notifications
+- 🔄 Price change notifications with trends
 - 🕒 Configurable search parameters
 - 🔒 Secure credential management using environment variables
+- 📚 Multiple bookings support
+- 🖼️ Screenshot capture for verification

 ## Prerequisites 📋